jxsl13/simple-configo/README.md

 ## TODO

-- Remove 'Type' field of 'Option' struct, as all that's needed is actually the ParseFunction, ut gotta look further into it.
+- Remove 'Type' field of 'Option' struct, as all that's needed is actually the ParseFunction, but gotta look further into it.
+- Create DefaultParserWrapperXXX(f ParserFunc) (g ParserFunc) functions that may wrap those functions howewer they want?